Are you looking for a fully licensed installation engineer?

 Confederation of Aerial Industries

-Kevin is also the UK TV expert for ITV's 'House of Horrors' & BBC's 'Rogue Traders'
+Kevin has been the UK TV expert for ITV's 'House of Horrors' & BBC's 'Rogue Traders'

 'Local' Business or 'National' Company?